alipirani88/snpkit/README.md

 **Bargraph matrices**

-bargraph_counts.txt and bargraph_indel_counts.txt contain distribution of all the variant positions called in individual sample.
+bargraph_counts.txt and bargraph_indel_counts.txt contain distributions of all the variant positions called in each individual sample.
 Each color represents a type of variant filter.
 The bar corresponds to the number of variants that got filtered out due to that particular hard filter parameter in each sample.

-bargraph_indel_percentage.txt and bargraph_percentage.txt contain same distribution but the counts are transformed into percentage.
+bargraph_indel_percentage.txt and bargraph_percentage.txt contain same distribution but the counts are transformed into percentages.

-These matrices can be used for QC checks and understand effects of different variant filters on the total number of core variants.
+These matrices can be used for QC checks and to understand the effects of different variant filters on the total number of core variants.

-Note: Sample with unusual bar height should be considered as outlier samples.
+Note: Samples with an unusual bar height should be considered as outlier samples.

 Run generate_diagnostics_plots.R script created inside the data_matrix folder to generate various QC plots.

-Require: ggplot2 and heatmap.3
+Requires: ggplot2 and heatmap.3

 ```